charithreddi/iOS-Travel-APP/README.md

-# iOS-Travel-APP
+# iOS-Travel-App
-an application that solves a real-world problem for a fictional user persona.
+An application that solves a real-world problem for a fictional user persona.